balancer/docs/docs/reference/contracts/rate-providers.md

 2. Multiply the scaled balance by the rate.

-ComposableStablePools & MetaStablePools have different implementations for the scaling operations but the outcome is the same.
+Composable Stable Pools and Meta Stable Pools have different implementations for the scaling operations but the outcome is the same.

 ### Composable Stable Pool Implementation